adobe/spectrum-web-components/packages/icon/README.md

 ### Accessibility

-If no meaning is lost by visually hiding an icon, it is considered a decorative icon.
-Decorative icons should not have a label and should be hidden from assistive technology. `aria-hidden` is set to true by default for Icons.
+If no meaning is lost by visually hiding an icon, it is considered decorative.
+Decorative icons should not have a label and should be hidden from assistive technology. `aria-hidden` is set to true by default for icons.

 If an icon adds meaning, an label is required.
 Using the `label` attribute adds the label text as the `aria-label` of the icon, and removes the `aria-hidden` attribute.